 9. How will my child get troubleshooting help?
 Answer: We have a student-led group called the Techsperts in the morning in the library able to help with most problems.
 Additionally there is a Techspert on hand in B113 during most periods of the school day.
 If they can't help, they will give your child a loaner so that they will have a computer (if you are participating in mLISD).
 All repairs will be done by the Campus Technologist or sent out to Lenovo.

 10. But my child doesn't know where the library or B113 is, and the school is too big, and adults are scary and I am just going to bring them in with their computer and talk to everyone for them!!!

 Answer: Please don't. :) Your child is learning as they go.
 No one will yell at them for finding their way.
 We will all help them find where they need to go.
 Part of learning to be a middle schooler is learning to articulate what they need to other students and adults.
 We want them to learn how to find help for their technical needs.

 11. Can I install _____________ on the school issued computer?
 Answer: No. All installation of software that is allowed by the district is housed in a shortcut on their desktop called Software Center.
 Students can install anything from there.
 However, we don't allow parents to install anything on these computers.
-Likewise, kids can't install games, etc. Certainly they are able to download.
+Likewise, kids can't install games, etc. Certainly they are able to download and run via a USB and they find other web-based games.
 But installation will always ask for an Admin username and password and that is where the process stops.
 Students have also learned they can share some games and run them from flash drives.
 This does increase the incidents of malware.